 Under terms of a transportation contract, a rail carrier will haul waste for a predetermined transportation charge to be adjusted on an annual basis.
-The contract will expire June 30, 2018, and the Authority has the option to renew the contract for an additional five year period.
-Expenditures under this contract were approximately \$1,864,514 for the year ended June 30, 2015.
+The contract will expire June 30, 2018, and the Authority has the option to renew the contract for an additional five year period; however, the Authority is expected to allow the contract to lapse and cease the use of rail service to transport waste.
+Expenditures under this contract were approximately \$2,194,605 for the year ended June 30, 2017.

 From time to time the Authority is involved in litigation in the normal course of operations.
-It is the opinion of the Authority's management that any adverse outcomes related to litigation would not have a material impact on the financial position or results of operations of the Authority as of and for the year ended June 30, 2015.
+It is the opinion of the Authority's management that any adverse outcomes related to litigation would not have a material impact on the financial position or results of operations of the Authority as of and for the year ended June 30, 2017.